rbbozhilov/Technical-University-Thesis/README.md

 # Ezam-System

-This site was made as my thesis in Technical-University Sofia.Is on theme "dynamic web site development",with some business requirements.The site will used for main site оf department of automation of electric drives ( this is one of departments in Technical-University Sofia in specialty automation engineer.
+This site was made as my thesis in Technical-University Sofia.
+Is on theme "dynamic web site development",with some business requirements.The site will be used for main site оf department of automation of electric drives ( this is one of departments in Technical-University Sofia in specialty automation engineer).

 # Note:

-The site content in razor views is written on Bulgarian language , because that was one of the requirements, but all code/folders are on English language.
+The site content in Razor Views is written on Bulgarian language , because that was one of the requirements, but all code/folders are on English language.

 ## :hammer_and_pick: Used Technologies